ChristopherKenny2k/iRacingSessionAnalyser/UserGuide.md

 4. Or vice-versa, double click a lockup on the track map to highlight it in the table
 5. Review brake pressure % to understand how hard you were braking

-**Pro Tip:** Repeated lockups in the same corner?
+**Tip:** Repeated lockups in the same corner?
 Try braking earlier or adjusting brake bias!

 ---